ajusa/ajl/README.md

 # AJL

-A simple compile to c++ language
+A simple whitespace-sensitive transpile to c++ language
 ## Why?
 Why did I make this?
 After all, Nim exists, and the first version of this compiler is written in Nim.

 AJL was created to address a specific problem I had: the USACO.
 I wanted to write python, but they said that "Python cannot solve all the test cases".
+While Nim does have a compile to C++ option, it is tied to the OS, and I didn't want to deal with cross compilation issues.
+Also, the Nim library took up roughly half the limit on filesize.
-So, to show them, I created my own programming language, spending more time to avoid writing C++...
+So, to show the USACO, I created my own programming language, spending more time to avoid writing C++...

 Anyway, this will generate one C++ file, and that is it.
 It has full interop with any C++ library, although single header files work best.
 You get a Pythonic syntax, with the speed and power of C++.
+I find that writing less code and reading less code leads to better algorithims and faster debugging, making it ideal for programming competitions where
+C++ is allowed, and speed is key.

 ## Installation
 1. Make sure that you have g++ installed on your system.
 If you don't, you can get it for Windows [here](http://www1.cmc.edu/pages/faculty/alee/g++/g++.html).